 2.4.
 Sea of Cortez Beaches in Mexico

 Are you planning a trip to Mexico’s west?
 Sea of Cortez is an experience you won’t want to miss.
-Intensely diverse in marine life, calm waters, pristine beaches, and geology unique both inside and outside the water, this body of water span the Baja California Peninsula and the Mexican mainland.
+Intensely diverse in marine life, calm waters, pristine beaches, and geology unique both inside and outside the water, this body of water spans the Baja California Peninsula and the Mexican mainland.

 Often called “the aquarium of the world,” the Sea of Cortez has become one of the world’s premier diving spots.
 UNESCO also protects this historic site.